A Combined Clock and Compass

 Links to Human Neurology

 J Kirschvink (Caltech) claims to have found evidence of magnetoreception in human beings (June 2016).
-He has used a Faraday cage to demonstrate that human brains can be influenced by magnetic fields.
+He has used a Faraday cage to attempt to demonstrate that human brains can be influenced by magnetic fields.
 When the magnetic field is rotating counterclockwise, there’s a drop in participants’ alpha waves.
 The suppression of α waves, in the EEG world, is associated with brain processing: a set of neurons were firing in response to the magnetic field, the only changing variable.
 Currently the sample size is very small (24 participants) and the results need to be peer reviewed for publishing, but it will be interesting to see further information on this in the future.
 The mechanism behind such magnetoreception is unknown.

 Cryptochrome is found throughout adult human retina.
 CRY2 is localized throughout the cytoplasm of cells in the ganglion cell layer as well as within nuclei… C L Thompson et al 2003.
 Human cryptochrome 2 protein (hCRY2), can sense magnetic fields when implanted into Drosophila.
 LE Foley – 2011.
 In mammals the 2 forms of cryptochrome are located in the retina, absorb blue light and transfer the light signal to the SCN.
 Two proteins alternatively build up and turn on and off each others genes for production, thus forming an accurate internal clock for each of the tens of thousands of cells in the SCN.
 D Ono 2013.